top of page

 Eagle County School District has begun a community conversation about long-term funding solutions to support competitive teacher pay and stable staffing, including the potential for a mill levy override in 2026.
 This work reflects growing concern about the chronic underfunding of public education in Colorado and its impact on local public schools.

-Eĥ(ec) is proud to help bring this work forward with a $25,000 investment in community engagement around education funding, commencing with hiring and working alongside campaign consultant Kristin Kenney Williams, Commfluent Inc. in support of Eagle County School District initiatives.
-This builds on years of Eĥ(ec)-led advocacy, fundraising, and community engagement to help surface both the need and the will for sustainable funding solutions.
+Eƒ•(ec) is proud to help bring this work forward by investing in community engagement and transparent information sharing in support of Eagle County School District initiatives.
+This builds on many years of Eƒ•(ec)-led advocacy, fundraising, and community engagement to help surface both the need and the will for sustainable funding solutions.

 Eĥ(ec) exists to help make education funding challenges visible, engage the community honestly, and support long-term solutions that strengthen our schools, educators, and students.